pivotal/docs-tap/scc/ootb-supply-chain-testing.hbs.md

-# Out of the Box Supply Chain with Testing
+# Out of the Box Supply Chain with Testing for Supply Chain Choreographer

+This topic provides an overview of Out of the Box Supply Chain with Testing for Supply Chain Choreographer.

 This package contains Cartographer Supply Chains that tie together a series of Kubernetes resources that drive a developer-provided workload from source code